HuiyuGuan/Capstone_Backend/README.md

 # Capstone_Backend mm

-SellIt is and ecommerce marketplace where users either buy items or post items to sell.
-The
+Smarket is an ecommerce marketplace where users can either buy items or post items to sell.
+Every user who wants to operate on the website needs to have an account on with us.
+The backend of this app was created using node js, express, postgres, sequelize and also heroku for the deployment.
+We are looking forward to add the user authentication, the option for users to be able to bid for items and much more exciting features.
+During this difficult times that the whole world is facing, we are also looking forward to add capabilities for user to donate through our app to charities of their choice.